Procter & Gamble (NYSE:PG) Releases Earnings Results, Beats Expectations By $0.14 EPS

-Procter & Gamble (NYSE:PG – Get Free Report) issued its quarterly earnings results on Tuesday.
-The company reported $1.84 EPS for the quarter, topping analysts’ consensus estimates of $1.70 by $0.14, MarketWatch Earnings reports.
+Procter & Gamble (NYSE:PG – Get Free Report) issued its earnings results on Tuesday.
+The company reported $1.84 EPS for the quarter, beating analysts’ consensus estimates of $1.70 by $0.14, MarketWatch Earnings reports.
 Procter & Gamble had a net margin of 17.60% and a return on equity of 33.89%.
-The business had revenue of $21.44 billion during the quarter, compared to the consensus estimate of $21.48 billion.
-During the same period in the previous year, the firm posted $1.59 earnings per share.
+The business had revenue of $21.44 billion during the quarter, compared to analysts’ expectations of $21.48 billion.
+During the same period in the prior year, the business earned $1.59 earnings per share.
 The company’s quarterly revenue was up 3.2% compared to the same quarter last year.
 Procter & Gamble updated its FY 2024 guidance to 6.370-6.430 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, February 15th.
-Shareholders of record on Friday, January 19th will be issued a $0.9407 dividend.
-The ex-dividend date of this dividend is Thursday, January 18th.
-This represents a $3.76 annualized dividend and a yield of 2.46%.
-Procter & Gamble’s dividend payout ratio is presently 62.98%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, February 15th.
+Investors of record on Friday, January 19th will be given a dividend of $0.9407 per share.
+This represents a $3.76 dividend on an annualized basis and a yield of 2.46%.
+The ex-dividend date is Thursday, January 18th.
+Procter & Gamble’s dividend payout ratio (DPR) is presently 62.98%.

-In other news, CEO R. Alexandra Keith sold 6,575 shares of the business’s stock in a transaction on Thursday, November 30th.
-The stock was sold at an average price of $153.47, for a total transaction of $1,009,065.25.
-Following the completion of the transaction, the chief executive officer now owns 5,620 shares of the company’s stock, valued at approximately $862,501.40.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-In related news, CEO R. Alexandra Keith sold 6,575 shares of the company’s stock in a transaction dated Thursday, November 30th.
-The stock was sold at an average price of $153.47, for a total transaction of $1,009,065.25.
-Following the sale, the chief executive officer now owns 5,620 shares in the company, valued at approximately $862,501.40.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CFO Andre Schulten sold 40,298 shares of the company’s stock in a transaction that occurred on Monday, November 6th.
-The stock was sold at an average price of $150.61, for a total value of $6,069,281.78.
-Following the transaction, the chief financial officer now directly owns 36,460 shares in the company, valued at $5,491,240.60.
+In other Procter & Gamble news, CEO R. Alexandra Keith sold 6,575 shares of the company’s stock in a transaction that occurred on Thursday, November 30th.
+The stock was sold at an average price of $153.47, for a total value of $1,009,065.25.
+Following the completion of the transaction, the chief executive officer now owns 5,620 shares in the company, valued at approximately $862,501.40.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In other news, CFO Andre Schulten sold 40,298 shares of the stock in a transaction that occurred on Monday, November 6th.
+The stock was sold at an average price of $150.61, for a total transaction of $6,069,281.78.
+Following the completion of the transaction, the chief financial officer now directly owns 36,460 shares in the company, valued at approximately $5,491,240.60.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CEO R. Alexandra Keith sold 6,575 shares of the stock in a transaction that occurred on Thursday, November 30th.
+The shares were sold at an average price of $153.47, for a total value of $1,009,065.25.
+Following the transaction, the chief executive officer now owns 5,620 shares of the company’s stock, valued at $862,501.40.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 74,480 shares of company stock valued at $11,264,498.
-Corporate insiders own 0.17% of the company’s stock.
+0.17% of the stock is currently owned by corporate insiders.

 Hedge Funds Weigh In On Procter & Gamble